About Miscarriage

 NHS counselling services provide support for miscarriage; however, it is not commonly offered, and many have to push to receive it at a time when they are feeling vulnerable.
 There are often lengthy waiting lists as well.

-MISS offer various avenues of support for miscarriage, including group sessions, 1 to 1 counselling, a Facebook peer support group and more.
+MISS offer various avenues of support for miscarriage, including group sessions, one-to-one counselling, a Facebook peer support group and more.

 Other sources of support include: